MicrosoftDocs/azure-management-docs/articles/azure-linux/intro-azure-linux.md

 > [!NOTE]
 > Azure Linux 3.0 is available in preview on AKS.
 >
-> For instructions on how to get started, please read the [CLI](./quickstart-azure-cli.md) docs.
+> For instructions on how to get started, please read the [How To Enable Azure Linux 3.0](./how-to-enable-azure-linux3.md) docs.

 ## Azure Linux Container Host key benefits